ankane/strong_migrations/README.md

 Adding a column with a non-null default causes the entire table to be rewritten.

-Instead, add the column without a default value, then add it.
+Instead, add the column without a default value, then change the default.

 ```ruby
 class AddSomeColumnToUsers < ActiveRecord::Migration[5.1]